pap-stavros/A-CHIP-8-Interpreter/README.md

 # CHIP-8

-CHIP-8 emulator written in C++ with Raylib
+CHIP-8 emulator written in C++ with Raylib 🎮

-<sub>by Stavros Papachristodoulou</sub>
+## About
+The CHIP-8 was an early platform for simple games and applications in the 1970s.<br>This emulator provides a modern implementation with cycle-accurate timing and original hardware quirks.

+## Screenshot
+[You could add a screenshot of a game running]

 ## Development
-This emulator was developed and tested with the help of this excellent [CHIP-8 Test Suite](https://github.com/Timendus/chip8-test-suite) by Timendus.
+This emulator was developed and tested using this excellent [CHIP-8 Test Suite](https://github.com/Timendus/chip8-test-suite) by [Timendus](https://github.com/Timendus)

 ### Future Goals
-- [ ] GUI debugger
+- [ ] GUI Debugger
-- [ ] Memory viewer
-- [ ] Register display
+- [ ] ROM Browser/Manager
-- [ ] Configurable quirks menu
+- [ ] Custom Key Mapping
-- [ ] ROM browser
+- [ ] Adjustable CPU speed
-- [ ] Custom key mapping
+- [ ] Configurable Quirks

+## Built With
+- [Timendus](https://github.com/Timendus) a comprehensive test suite.
+- [Raylib](https://www.raylib.com/) a graphics and audio library.
 ## Requirements

 - C++